History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Stroll the Lady's Walk, where Mary, Queen of Scots exercised when kept here as a prisoner

 Within the keep are cells used for holding prisoners.
-In one of these cells visitors can see carvings etched in the stone by prisoners of Richard, Duke of Gloucester (later Richard III).
+In one of these cells visitors can see carvings etched in the stone by prisoners held by Richard, Duke of Gloucester when he was Lord Warden.
 The most famous prisoner to be confined at Carlisle Castle was Mary, Queen of Scots, who was held here after she abdicated the throne of Scotland in 1568.
 Mary was held for several weeks in the Warden's Tower, later known as Queen Mary's Tower.
 Mary's confinement was hardly difficult; she had a small court of attendants, and keeping the court in food and wine cost the royal treasury 56 pounds per week, a very large sum at the time.

 In the dungeon visitors can see the "licking stones" where the Jacobite prisoners were forced to lick moisture off the dungeon walls to keep themselves alive, at least temporarily.
 The keep today houses a display on The '45 Rising, and a model that shows the state of the city at that time.
 A small cell at the top of the keep is named after Sir Walter Scott's MacIvor, hero of Waverley.

-Within the castle is the King’s Own Royal Border Regimental Museum.
+Within the castle is Cumbria's Museum of Military Life.
 The museum traces the history of Cumbria's own infantry regiment from its inception in 1702, with displays of uniforms, weapons, medals, and silver.
 Visitors can buy joint admission passes to both the museum and the castle.